Alfresco/docs-alfresco/enterprise-viewer/latest/install/aevt.md

 ## What is AEVT

-AEV requires individualized PDF->PNG page transformations, which is something beyond the capabilities of the current feature set of the Alfresco Transformation<!--Transform?--> Service.
+AEV requires individualized PDF->PNG page transformations, which is something beyond the capabilities of the current feature set of the Alfresco Transform Service.
 The OpenContent Alfresco Module Package (AMP) module supports performing these types of transformations, but the downside is that those transformations occur on the ACS container (similar to legacy Alfresco Transformation Services).
 For the vast majority of deployments, this is sufficient from a performance and infrastructure perspective.

 AEVT divorces the page transformation load from the ACS container by installing a completely separate component (or components) based on Spring Boot that is horizontally and vertically scalable.
 A reverse proxy is required to intercept and redirect requests to the separate components when the AEV application makes a request to the `alfresco/OpenContent/openannotate/transform*` URL.
 There are significant security, architecture, scalability, and general complexity concerns that all must be answered when deploying AEVT.